 - Squishy Wizard: Very much so, especially in comparison to Duane, though he has has moments.

-- Suicide by Cop: After his wife was murdered by Aldish authorities, he raided a municipal office in a Roaring Rampage of Revenge, intending to die in the attempt.
+- After his wife was murdered by Aldish authorities, he raided a municipal office in a Roaring Rampage of Revenge, intending to die in the attempt.
 He survived.

 - Token Good Teammate: To the Red Berry Boys formerly.

 - Wouldn't Hurt a Child: The reason he left the Red Berry Boys is because Starfish's plans involve ripping out kids' organs.
 He only rejoined after Starfish agreed to let the kids go once the job was done and that Quigley would be paid more.

-- You Have Outlived Your Usefulness: Starfish has tried to do this to him recently.
+- You Have Outlived Your Usefulness: Starfish tries to do this to him.
 Try being the operative word.

 - Your Days Are Numbered: Plats age faster than most people.
-They don’t live long past thirty.
-Quigley’s got five years left.
+They don't live long past thirty.
+Quigley's got roughly five years left, and Word of God is that although externally he looks his age (twenty-five) internally his organs are the equivalent of a fifty year old.

 - Adorably Precocious Child: "He needs to count to ten."—on throwing his father in their golem's belly/cellar.

 - Break the Cutie: Subverted.
 He has a healthy fear of villains like Starfish, but he's bounced back from some truly nightmarish situations after being suitably horrified at the time.

 - Cheerful Child: Relentlessly so.
 He's nice to Sette and Toma even while they're actively working against Quigley and him, and still sees his father as the man who does the voices while reading him the comics.